fuseml/fuseml/docs/blueprints/001-installation-of-extensions.md

 Location arguments:

-`location` it could be either URL or a local path relative to the extension directory.
+`location`: could be either URL or a local path relative to the extension directory.
+If used together with a helm chart, `location` needs to point to tarball with the chart.

+`repo`, `chart`: specific to helm charts only. `repo` is the chart repository from which the chart with `chart` name should be installed.
+To use this combination `location` field must be empty.

-`values` pointing to values.yaml file of a helm chart - same as `location` could be URL or a local path
+`values` pointing to values.yaml file of a helm chart - just like `location`, could be URL or a local path

 Namespace: